 Pastor Wuertz accepted a call to Rochester, Minnesota, in March 1985.
 Pastor, Rev Charles Haake, was installed in September 1985, coming to Carroll from Owatonna, Minnesota he retired in August 2003.

 Pastor David Anthony was installed in January 2004.
 Pastor Brian Licht was installed in July of 2006 and served together with Pastor Anthony until Pastor Anthony resigned his call in February 2011.
-We currently continue to be served by Pastor Licht.
+Pastor Brian Licht served St. Paul until 2019.

 Copyright© 2012 St Paul Lutheran Church ~ Carroll, IA | All rights reserved.